★★★★★970+ Clients Approved

 Real Case Study: Patrick, Brisbane — 638 Score, Active Default, Declined Three Times

 Patrick, 47, a logistics manager from Brisbane, had spent 18 months being declined for a home loan.
 His income was strong.
 His deposit was 24%.
 His Equifax score was 638 — in the Average band, not dramatically low.
 But he had a single $510 default from a health insurer that was consistently triggering automatic declines.
+For more, see our guide on what happens to your credit score during a home loan app?.

 During his ACS assessment, we found the insurer had listed the default while Patrick had a dispute open with the Private Health Insurance Ombudsman.
 Under the Credit Reporting Code, that's a prohibited listing — defaults cannot be listed during active ombudsman processes.